abhisheshpal/New_hmm_2019/rasberry_des/README.md

      - This delay does not seem to build up over time.

 # TODO:
-  1. Simulate robot processes
-  2. Simulate humans and robots in gazebo, which move according to the actions in the DES.
-  3. More complex map may be defined in future using this.
+  1. More complex map may be defined in future using this.
 For example, long rows with two head lanes at both ends.
 A row may be assigned to two pickers who will start from either end, with associated local storage on the head lane on that side.

+# These may not be implemented as part of DES
+  to make the simulations faster.
+  1. ROS based communication between agents
+  2. Simulate humans and robots in gazebo, which move according to the actions in the DES.
-  4. A definition of a scheduling interface (maybe inspired by strands, ROS msgs, and ROS action definitions to
+  3. A definition of a scheduling interface (maybe inspired by strands, ROS msgs, and ROS action definitions to

     request tasks
     cancel tasks
     monitor task execution

-  8. A fake scheduler that accepts tasks and hard-assigns them to a robot